Remi-Coulom/joedb/doc/source/checkpoints.rst

   that data up to the previous checkpoint is safely recoverable.
 Data of the current checkpoint is written to disk, but recovery may require care if the second checkpoint copy does not make it to the disk before the crash.
-- ``checkpoint_no_commit()``, or ``checkpoint()``: Performs step 1 and 3 only.
+- ``checkpoint_no_commit()``: Performs step 1 and 3 only.
+This does not flush
-  This does not flush data to permanent storage, but it flushes it to the operating system.
+  data to permanent storage, but it flushes it to the operating system.
 This protects data from an application crash, but not from an operating-system crash.
 It is tremendously faster than full or half commit.
+- ``checkpoint()``: Use the default checkpoint level of the database (set as parameter to the database constructor).

 The safety of the half_commit and no_commit versions depends on the operating system, file system, and disk hardware.
 According to the SQLite documentation